learn-co-curriculum/phase-0-pac-1-booleans/README.md

 Now why would this ever be useful?
 Great question.
 It turns out Ruby will treat a whole bunch of values as `true` that aren't the literal `true`.
 We call those values "truthy."
 Similarly, there are values that, even if they aren't the literal `false`, Ruby treats as false.
-We call those values "falsy."
+We call those values "falsey."

 This next statement is very important: